The Bungalow Mystery: Adaptations

 The 12th installment in the Nancy Drew point-and-click adventure game series by Her Interactive, named Nancy Drew: Secret of the Old Clock, is loosely based on the novel and also incorporate elements from The Secret of the Old Clock, The Hidden Staircase, and The Mystery at Lilac Inn.

-The elements from this story include the girl, Emily Crandall, who is the replacement character for Laura Pendleton; Emily's "questionable" guardian, Jane Willoughby (a culmination character of the fake Mr. and Mrs. Aborn), Emily's mother (who is named Gloria Crandall nee Dowd in the game instead of Marie Pendleton), and Jim Archer, who is only a family friend instead of being a Laura's fiancé as in the book.
+The elements from this story include the girl, Emily Crandall, who is the replacement character for Laura Pendleton; Emily's "questionable" guardian, Jane Willoughby (a culmination character of the fake Mr. and Mrs. Aborn), Emily's mother (who is named Gloria Crandall née Dowd in the game instead of Marie Pendleton), and Jim Archer, who is only a family friend instead of being Helen Corning's fiancé as in the revised version of the book.
 Gloria's maiden name Dowd is also a reference to the Dowds, who are the criminals in the book.
 Also, the style of Richard Topham's school is in the style of a bungalow.
 Finally, the storyline of this book is one of the two main stories in the game like Emily/Laura needing to protect her mother's jewels.
 The other one being the storyline from The Secret of the Old Clock.

 A part of this book, the Road Construction sign and trying to cross the bridge with planks, was seen in the Hardy Boys Nancy Drew episode, "The Mystery of the Diamond Triangle".